Kockroach: Reception

 The Seattle Times described Kockroach as "Damon Runyon meets Kafka," while the San Francisco Chronicle compared it to Dashiell Hammett's Red Harvest.

 USA Today found the novel to be "inventively hilarious", and compared the voice of Blatta's companion Mickey "Mite" Pimelia to the dialogue of Raymond Chandler and James M. Cain, but faulted it for having Blatta gradually become more human in personality.

 Kit Reed praised Lashner (as Knox)'s portrayal of the transformed cockroach, but criticized him for having anachronisms in the setting, saying that "(p)eriod details tend to slide around as though the author has done his homework, just not quite enough of it."
 The New York Times similarly observed the presence of anachronisms, and found that Mite's voice "sounds more like Bugs Bunny than Bugsy Siegel", assessing that the story "feels like the basis for a fine B movie rather than a novel".

 Potential sequel

 Lashner has said that if he were to write a sequel, it would be modeled on Robert Caro's Master of the Senate.

 Film adaptation

 In August 2025, a film adaptation was announced with Jonathan Ames writing and Matt Ross directing along with providing screenplay revisions.
 Andrew Lazar will produce through his Mad Chance production banner, while Black Bear Pictures handles international rights.
 Channing Tatum, Oscar Isaac, and Zazie Beetz were announced as the cast, with principal photography scheduled for January in Australia.
 In October 2025, Isaac was replaced by Taron Egerton due to a scheduling conflict, while shooting was pushed back to February.
+In February 2026, Tatum also departed due to scheduling conflicts and was replaced by Chris Hemsworth, with shooting further delayed to April.
+Alec Baldwin later joined at the end of March.
+Rachel Sennott joined a week before filming commenced.
+Hemsworth announced that filming had begun.